Pothos, the famously foolproof and devilishly delightful family of plants.

 I’ve said it before and I’ll say it again, owning a Golden Pothos is a houseplant parent rite of passage.

-The Golden is easily the most common Pothos, hell maybe even most popular houseplant; and just because it’s a popular variety doesn’t mean it’s not gorgeous.
+The Golden Pothos is easily the most common Epipremnum aureum, hell maybe even most popular houseplant; and just because it’s a popular variety doesn’t mean it’s not gorgeous.

 With its yummy golden yellow variegation and insane vining ability, what’s not to love?